raz-ezra/guitar-diagram-gif-generator/README.md

 <img src="/docs/DiagramGif.gif" alt="Animated Guitar Chord Diagram" height="300"/>

-> This project started as an attempt to learn SVG animation, let's see where we'll end up :)
+> This project started as an attempt to learn SVG animation, let's see where we'll end up :smiley:

 # Usage